-Welcome, it’s nice to have you on my site!
+Welcome, it’s great to have you on my site!
 My name is Louis Woodmill, I am a composer and music producer.

-Then I created a new account at Soundcloud and uploaded my mashup …
+Then I created a new account on Soundcloud and uploaded my mashup …

-I did not expect this, as Soundcloud is a popular platform for remixes, DJ sets and many other musical stuff.
+I didn’t expect that, because Soundcloud is a popular platform for remixes, DJ sets and many other musical things.
 Should I ask the Mavericks?
 How would they react if I even found a way to contact them?

-Soundcloud wants to know from me: Tell us who created the track you uploaded.
+Soundcloud wants to know from me: tell us who made the track you uploaded.

 “Dance Jah” is:

-My creation, but I used tracks from other artists (ie in a DJ mix, mashup, radio show, or podcast)
+My creation, but I used tracks from other artists (e.g., in a DJ mix, mashup, radio show, or podcast).

 I click on this.
 And get the following selection: